-- 1 The facility is located in a rural area and is not close to any major industrial or developed areas. - 2 Approximately 55% of Portage County, in which the majority of Camp Ravenna is located, consists of - 3 either woodland or farmland acreage.
-The closest major recreational area, the Michael J. Kirwan - 4 Reservoir (also known as West Branch Reservoir), is located adjacent to the western half of Camp - 5 Ravenna, south of State Route 5.
+The facility is located in a rural area and is not close to any major industrial or developed areas.
+Approximately 55% of Portage County, in which the majority of Camp Ravenna is located, consists of either woodland or farmland acreage.
+The closest major recreational area, the Michael J. Kirwan Reservoir (also known as West Branch Reservoir), is located adjacent to the western half of Camp Ravenna, south of State Route 5.

-- 7 Camp Ravenna is federally owned and is licensed to OHARNG for use as a military training site. - 8 Restoration activities at Camp Ravenna are managed by the Army National Guard and OHARNG. - 9 Training and related activities at Camp Ravenna include field operations and bivouac training, convoy - training, maintaining equipment, C-130 aircraft drop zone operations, helicopter operations, and storing - 11 heavy equipment.
+Camp Ravenna is federally owned and is licensed to OHARNG for use as a military training site.
+Restoration activities at Camp Ravenna are managed by the Army National Guard and OHARNG.
+Training and related activities at Camp Ravenna include field operations and bivouac training, range firing activities, convoy training, maintaining equipment, C-130 aircraft drop zone operations, helicopter operations, and storing heavy equipment.